mackelab/CorBinian/README.md

 See [github.com/mackelab](https://github.com/mackelab) for more repositories by the group.

+## Documentation

+### maximum entropy modeling

+This repository contains code for fitting maximum entropy models to multivariate binary data, including
+- second-order (Ising) models
+- K-pairwise models (second order plus population-count terms)
+- flat or K-synchronous models (only population-count terms, assuming homogeneous population) Most of the code can be used with any other (binary) features computed from the data.
+Our implementations use MCMC and iterative scaling to scale to large (N > 100) populations.

+### dichotomized Gaussian models

+This repository contains also code for fitting dichotomized Gaussian models to multivariate binary data.
+Particularly fast code is available for 'homogeneous' models with shared mean- and interaction parameters across the population.

+### specific heat analysis

+Functions for computing/estimating the variance of log probabilities and related specific heat capacity from multivariate binary distributions.

 ## Usage

 To get started, change base_dir.m to the name of the directory that the code is sitting in, run startup.m to set the path, and run one of the demo-files in the demo-folder.